ome/ome-model/docs/sphinx/omero-pyramid/index.rst

 ========================

 The OMERO pyramid format is a way of storing very large images for easier visualization.
-Currently only v1.0.0 is currently defined.
+Currently only v1.0.0 is defined.

 .. seealso::